gvwilson/sensibleadventures/arecibo/arecibo.md

 At that precise moment another message pings on Luisa's glasses.
-Hurricane 2041-B8 has been upgraded: it is now 2041-A2, and it is heading straight for the island.
+Hurricane 2041-B8 has been upgraded: it is now 2041-A2, and it's heading for the island.
 The governor has ordered another mandatory evacuation, which would mean more bribes she and Sergei couldn't afford to renew the "essential personnel" classification that allowed them to stay.

-The stranger stares into space, either looking at an augment display that Luisa can't see or just thinking about her question.
+The stranger stares into space, either looking at an augment display or just thinking about her question.
 "Maybe you can't have one without the other," he says slowly.
 "Maybe you can't do the science for long enough unless you take care of the people."

 Something inside Luisa snaps.
-"Fuck you.
-You have to take care of the peasants because otherwise you can't have your pyramids?
+"You mean you have to take care of the peasants because otherwise you can't have your pyramids?
-That is so completely backward."
+That is so fucking backward."
 A light is blinking on her glasses to tell her that she is due to interact with the four remote visitors in sixty seconds, but she ignores it.

-The stranger doesn't reply to her.
+The stranger opens his mouth,
+then closes it without speaking.
-After a moment she makes a growling sound in the back of her throat and turns and walks away.
+After a moment Luisa makes a growling sound in the back of her throat and walks away.

-*Luisa and Sergei evacuate to Quito in 2044, then break up.
+*Luisa and Sergei evacuate to Quito in 2044.
 She lives long enough to see the first mining robots land on the Moon.
 The metal they smelt is used to build orbital factories capable of manufacturing fractal sensors